Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 2. Incorporate critical thinking, decision making, and clinical reasoning skills in providing quality care to individuals, families, groups, and communities.

-3. Analyze research findings that promote evidence-based nursing practice.
+3. Translate research findings to foster delivery of evidence-based nursing practice.

-4. Utilize information and technology to deliver quality patient care in a variety of settings.
+4. Utilize information and/or technology to deliver quality patient care in a variety of settings.

 5. Use leadership skills and knowledge of the healthcare, financial, and regulatory systems to advance high quality, safe professional practice.

-6. Demonstrate effective inter-professional communication and collaboration to provide quality, patient-centered care.
+6. Demonstrate effective inter-professional communication and collaboration to provide quality, person-centered care.

-7. Examine principles of prevention and health promotion in providing care to individuals, families, groups, and communities.
+7. Examine principles of prevention and health promotion to improve equitable health outcomes for individuals, families, groups, and communities.

 8. Integrate Benedictine and professional values into one’s professional practice.

-10. Demonstrate evolving competence in professional role within a dynamic, multicultural, global society.
+10. Demonstrate evolving competence in professional role within a dynamic, diverse, global society.